jywu20/Notes/Computer Science/Circuit/HDL.md

 Hardware description
 ==========

-This note is carried out in a round-by-round way.
+This note is carried out in a round-by-round way, starting from *high level synthesis*, i.e. converting ordinary programs into circuit logic.
 Therefore it may appear not so organized at the first glance, and should be read as a whole.
 We start by having a very brief overview of basic principles of digital circuit designing,